IPhone SE (2nd generation): History

-A successor to the first-generation iPhone SE had been a source of rumor stemmed in 2017, the year after original was released.
+A successor to the first-generation iPhone SE had been rumored since 2017, the year after the original was released.
 The name was also subject to speculation.
 Guesses included (most prevalently) iPhone SE 2, iPhone SE 2020, and iPhone 9 due to design similarities with the iPhone 8.

 In March 2020, cases for the phone were reportedly being supplied to Best Buy, showing an iPhone with an iPhone 8-sized body and a single camera lens.
 Belkin screen protectors for the iPhone SE were also listed on the online Apple Store, cross-compatible with the base models of the iPhones 6, 6S, 7, and 8.
 However, references to the iPhone SE were quickly removed.

 On April 15, 2020, the second-generation iPhone SE was announced in a press release note on Apple's website.
 It was marketed as "A powerful new smartphone in a popular design", and was released worldwide on April 24, 2020.